lharries/breast-cancer-classifier/README.md

 # Breast Cancer Classifier
-Using a decision tree with hyperparamater tuning to classify breast cancer tumours as benign or malignant.
+Using a decision tree with hyperparamater optimisation to classify breast cancer tumours as benign or malignant.

 ![The decision tree](final-decision-tree.png)